A computational model of twisted elastic ribbons

 Moving forward we will discuss only the longitudinal stress, as the transverse stress components are suppressed within the small $\eta$, small $T$ region we study here.
 A quantity that will be useful in forthcoming calculations is the ``confinement parameter'' $\alpha = \eta^2/T$, which allows us to compare the progression of twist across samples with different applied tensions.
-It can also be understood as the ratio of geometric to tensile strain.
+It can also be understood as the ratio of geometric to tensile strain~\cite{chopin_roadmap_2014}.

 For $\eta>\eta_0$, the compressive stress occurs in a symmetric region about the longitudinal center line (i.e.\@ $x/W<r_{\text{wr}}$ with $2r_{\text{wr}}$ being the characteristic width of the compression zone), as seen by solving Eq.~\eqref{eq:lon_stress}.
 The profile will remain parabolic until the twist reaches the critical buckling angle, $\eta_\text{lon}$.
-This parabolic profile is that of a pure helicoid; the shape of the stress profile at $\eta>\eta_\text{lon}$ will reveal the nature of the longitudinal buckling transition and which, if either, of the existing analytical approximations (near-threshold or far-from-threshold) can describe the post-buckling ribbon \cite{chopin_roadmap_2014}.
-If the stress continues to be parabolic for some time post-buckling, then the longitudinally buckled ribbon would be well described by the near-threshold (NT) approximation.
-On the other hand, the far-from-threshold (FT) procedure assumes the compressive stress is completely alleviated in the wrinkled zone ($r_{\text{wr}}$), in which case we would expect $\sigma^{yy}(x<r_{\text{wr}}) = 0$ when $\eta>\eta_\text{lon}$.
+This parabolic profile is that of a pure helicoid; the shape of the stress profile at $\eta>\eta_\text{lon}$, however, will reveal the nature of the longitudinal buckling transition and which, if either, of the existing analytical approximations (near-threshold or far-from-threshold) can describe the post-buckling ribbon~\cite{chopin_roadmap_2014}. \revb{The parameters of our primary test ribbon ($T \in \left[1.8 \times 10^{-4}, 2 \times 10^{-3}\right)$ and $h = \SI{127}{\micro\meter}$) place it in a regime which could be considered near-threshold (NT), or might be in an ambiguous region between the NT and far-from-threshold (FT) zones.} If the stress continues to be parabolic for some time post-buckling, \revb{then we would see that the longitudinally buckled ribbon is well described by the NT analysis, and within the region of NT validity.
+On the other hand, the FT procedure assumes the compressive stress in the wrinkled zone is zero at a first order expansion about a compression-free state.
+Ribbons with finite thickness are expected to support some compressive stress,} in which case we would expect $\sigma^{yy}(x<r_{\text{wr}}) = 0$, \revb{or at least to decrease substantially,} when $\eta>\eta_\text{lon}$.